 Dengue (Aedes aegypti) mosquitoes only live and breed around humans and buildings, and not in bush or rural areas.
 They bite during the day – mainly mornings and evenings.
 After feeding on blood, females lay eggs in artificial containers containing water.
 The eggs hatch into ‘wrigglers’ or larvae, which develop into adult mosquitoes over a week or two.
 It’s hard to identify different species of mosquito without a microscope.

-People get sick 3 to 14 days after a bite from an infected dengue mosquito.
+People get sick three to fourteen days after a bite from an infected dengue mosquito.
 Then, while sick with dengue (from the day before fever up to 12 days after), another bite could give the virus to a new dengue mosquito.
 This could start the next cycle of disease weeks later.
 Dengue does not spread directly from person to person.